raibernal03/2025Fall_Bernal_Capstone1/src/README.md

   * display deposits and payments
   * add deposits and payments
 * Reports Class
-  * Creates a list of MTD transactions
+  * Creates a list of MTD transactions and print it
-  * Creates a list of previous month transactions
+  * Creates a list of previous month transactions and print it
-  * Creates a list of YTD Transactions
+  * Creates a list of YTD Transactions and print it
-  * Creates a list of previous year transactions
+  * Creates a list of previous year transactions and print it
-  * Creates a list based of the vendor they want to look up
+  * Creates a list based of the vendor they want to look up nd print it
 * FileManager
   * file that prints the headers/title
   * fileReasder() --> reads the file